 To begin with, most alcohol stoves used on boats are “non-pressurized.”
 These don’t have to be primed and are considered far safer than the pressurized type.
 The most popular brand for boats is Origo, and they have several models, including some with an oven.

 Let’s begin with what other readers said on The Boat Galley’s Facebook page.
 I’ve compiled the comments here, editing a bit for clarity:

 - Liz Mehrtens We have an Origo and just love it.
 Not hard to get alcohol.
 We like the brand at Lowe’s best.
 Filling can be tricky but there are several tips online that have proven to make it an easy job.
-[Note from Carolyn: the link Liz gave me was by subscription only, I found the following description to be good and not require a subscription] See this description on the Aloha Owners site — and you can get the Spill Saver device pretty cheaply on Amazon (US) if it’s not available at an automotive store near you (NOTE: one reader reported that this does not fit her metal cans)
+[Note from Carolyn: the link Liz gave me was by subscription only, I found the following description but it is no longer available] You can get the Spill Saver device pretty cheaply on Amazon (US) if it’s not available at an automotive store near you (NOTE: one reader reported that this does not fit her metal cans)